 Local workers - Occupations - Construction

-Within the Gunnedah Shire, the Construction workforce has a similar proportion of Managers and Professionals compared to the Information Media and Telecommunications workforce.
+Within the Cook Shire, the Construction workforce has a similar proportion of Managers and Professionals compared to Queensland.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 The occupations of the local workers in Cook Shire will be influenced by factors including:

 - The economic base and employment opportunities available in Cook Shire;

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.

 Australian Bureau of Statistics (ABS) – Census 2016 – by place of work

 Please note – The 2016 Census used a new methodology to “impute” a work location to people who didn’t state their workplace address.
 As a result, 2016 and 2011 place of work data are not normally comparable.
 To allow comparison between 2011 and 2016, .id has sourced a 2011 dataset from the ABS which was experimentally imputed using the same methodology.
 However this dataset is NOT available at the Local Government Area level, and had to be matched using a best fit of work destination zones (DZNs) to the current LGA boundaries.
 Cook Shire is one area for which there is no good match of 2011 DZNs to 2016 LGA boundaries, so there is no reasonable data comparison between 2011 and 2016 for this area.
 2011 data has been turned off and is currently unavailable for comparison for the Cook Shire.